 All the carpet door bars and floor trims we sell are for internal use and are of a high quality, manufactured to last and perform for many years.
 There is a wide choice of finishes available, including three different brass finishes, chromes, stainless steel, black, pewter and nickel.

 These are perfect for joining one carpet to another, typically in a door way between rooms, but also suitable for transitioning from one carpet to another in an open-plan area.
 The maximum length is 2.7m and most designs are offered in ten different metal finishes.
-Those door bars that include a base section featuring pins, which lie under the carpet, grip the carpet and pull it under tension to create a professional finish.
+These door bars include a base section featuring pins which lie under the carpet and grip it, pulling it under tension to create a professional finish.

 Top tip: the most popular is the Premier Double Z.